lawrenceh1850/HMS-Summer-2019/Notes/General Notes.md

 - usuallly removable and do not reoccur
 - unknown risk factors
 - life-threatening due to brain tissue compression - "benign" misleading
+- 85-90% of primary CNS tumors are in the brain for adults
+- 1-2% of CNS tumors are in the spinal cord for children
 - types
   - meningioma - membranes covering brain/spinal cord
   - schwannoma aka acoustic neuroma - Schwann cells